TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Fix interpolation bug with particle streams

+- flag for setting when transferred to 'now' when finished reloading?
+	- so that there's a delay between finished load and chambering sounds

 - Deleting flavour crash
 	- can it really let delete a flavour even if it is used?